How much and where should an air conditioning unit drip?

 The condensed water should leak from the back of the air conditioner unit whenever the unit is running.
 The water drips from the cooling coil into channels that should be angled toward the back of the unit.
 Some of the water is used to cool heating coils in the machine, but most will drip out of the unit.

-Troubleshooting dripping air conditioners
+Troubleshooting air conditioner dripping

-Perhaps the most common problem with air conditioner condensation is water dripping out the front of the unit, caused by installation errors.
+Perhaps the most common issue with air conditioner condensation is water dripping out the front of the unit, caused by installation errors.
 Such drips can ruin furniture or flooring, and may lead to mold concerns.
 The back of the air conditioner should be slightly lower than the front to encourage proper drainage.

-Water dripping from the sides or front of the air conditioner could also be caused by air leaks.
+Water dripping from the sides or front of the air conditioner might also be caused by air leaks.
 If the air conditioner is not properly sealed in place, hot outside air could turn into dripping condensation when it hits the cool air conditioning surfaces.
 You may need to caulk and insulate around the air conditioner to reduce such condensation.
 This will also boost efficiency and could reduce energy bills.